indiana-university/rivet-docs/content/components/page-content/step-indicator.md

 ## Vertical step indicator

 Add the `.rvt-steps--vertical` class to display the steps as a column rather than a row.

+{{< alert variant="warning" title="Intended usage" >}}
+The step indicator component is intended to communicate progress through an interactive, multi-step form or similar applications.
+For static content, a timeline is more appropriate.
+We are currently working on a timeline solution for Rivet.
+Learn more about the status of the timeline component on [Github](https://github.com/indiana-university/rivet-source/issues/18).
+{{< /alert >}}

 {{< example lang="html" >}}<ol class="rvt-steps rvt-steps--vertical">
   <li class="rvt-steps__item">